Icehawk78/Kardashev/Rules_pictures.md

         **HARVEST PICTURE- hybrid example**

-**_Build/Upgrade Fleet_** - On your military colony, you may build a fleet up to the level of the colony, or upgrade an existing fleet by 1 level.
+**_Build Fleet_** - You may build a fleet on a colonized planet tile with a miltiary symbol, up to the level of the colony.

+**_Upgrade Fleet_** - You may upgrade an existing fleet by 1 level, providing it is on a colonized planet tile with a military symbol.

 **_Move Fleet_** - You may move 1 fleet as many explored tiles as you can afford, up to 8 tiles.